microshare/microshare.github.io/docs/2/technical/microshare-platform-advanced/creating-custom-incidents.md

   "solution": "clean"
 }
 ```
 The above example demonstrates the creation of a task with a custom alert and event type.
+Here, the task is to empty the trash can.
+{% include image.html url="/assets/img/incidents/image7.png" description="thumbnail 7" %}

-This can be used to assign ad-hoc tasks which may or may not be related to sensor alerts.
+This type of format can be used to assign ad-hoc tasks which may or may not be related to sensor alerts.

+For alerts with custom alert and event types, a custom incident bundler robot has to be [created](https://docs.microshare.io/docs/2/technical/microshare-platform-advanced/robots-guide/) and [configured](https://docs.microshare.io/docs/2/technical/microshare-platform-advanced/bundler-configuration/)

 ## 7. RecTypes
 ---------------------------------------
-The dafault recType for alerts is io.microshare.event.alert.
+The default recType for alerts is io.microshare.event.alert.(alertType)
-You can create shares of alerts in the same rectype or you can define your own custom rectype. (refer to [Share API documentation](https://docs.microshare.io/docs/2/technical/api/share-api/#2-write-data) for more)
+You can create shares of alerts in the same rectype or you can define your own custom rectype.

+Custom rectypes can be defined in the format io.microshare.event.alert.(customAlertType)

-For example: rectype = io.microshare.event.custom.task
+For example: rectype = io.microshare.event.alert.refill
 {% include image.html url="/assets/img/incidents/image6.png" description="thumbnail 6" %}

 ### Bundler Configuration